IIIF/guides/guides/navplace.md

     </html>
     ```

 That's it!
-Now when this HTML page loads, it will initialize the Leaflet map with the FeatureCollection found in the `navPlace` property of this Manifest.
-Below you will see the code implemented!
-You should see a Leaflet load up, zoomed out pretty far, with a single greenish Point drawn in Germany.
-Click on the point to see your metadata!
+When the HTML page loads, it will initialize a Leaflet map with the FeatureCollection found in the navPlace property of the Manifest.
+In the live example below, you should see the leaflet map, zoomed out, with a single green point drawn in the center of Germany.
+Click the point to view its metadata.

 <link rel="stylesheet" href="https://unpkg.com/leaflet@1.7.1/dist/leaflet.css"
 integrity="sha512-xodZBNTC5n17Xt2atTPuE1HxjVMSvLVW9ocqUKLsCC5CXdbqCmblAshOMAS6/keqq/sMZMZ19scR4PsZChSR7A=="